vaib-dev/Courses/7-scrum-master-role/8-anti-patterns.md

 **1. Flow disruption:** The SM allows stakeholders to disrupt the flow of the Scrum team during the Sprint.
 There are several possibilities of how stakeholders can interrupt the flow of the team during a Sprint.
 Any of the examples will impede the team’s productivity.
 The SM must prevent them from manifesting themselves:

-- The SM has a laissez-faire policy as far as access to the development team is concerned.
+- The SM has a laissez-faire policy as far as access to the development team is concerned
-- The SM does not oppose line managers taking team members off the team and assigning them other tasks.
+- The SM does not oppose line managers taking team members off the team and assigning them other tasks
-- The SM does not object when the management invites engineers to random meetings as subject matter experts.
+- The SM does not object when the management invites engineers to random meetings as subject matter experts
-- The SM turns a blind eye to mid-Sprint changes of the Sprint Backlog lacking the approval of Scrum team.
+- The SM turns a blind eye to mid-Sprint changes of the Sprint Backlog lacking the approval of Scrum team
-- Lastly, the SM allows either stakeholders or managers to turn the Daily Scrum into a reporting session.
+- Lastly, the SM allows either stakeholders or managers to turn the Daily Scrum into a reporting session

 **2. Assigning sub-tasks to developers:** The Scrum Master does not prevent the product owner or anyone else from assigning tasks directly to engineers.
 (The development team organizes itself without external intervention.
 And the Scrum Master is the shield of the team in that respect.)\
 **3. Defining technical solutions:** The engineer turned Scrum Master and is now ‘suggesting’ how the Scrum team is implementing issues.\